Skip to content

 MEACH-CON still exists, with specific triggers and actions for my family & group plan.

 PREP-CON 5 is the lowest level, close to normal (BLUE SKY).
-There are no specific triggers but actions include rotating supplies, adding to supplies where needed, training and exercising skills such as medical, communications, etc. Planning actions include developing our communications plan, including one-time pad skills, making sure our family plan is up to date and, of course, re-evaluating the THIRA and our area intelligence assessment (see the offers on the affiliate page)
+There are no specific triggers but actions include rotating supplies, adding to supplies where needed, training and exercising skills such as medical, communications, etc. Planning actions include developing our communications plan, including one-time pad skills, making sure our family plan is up to date and, of course, re-evaluating our threat and hazard assessment in the Personal Preparedness Assessment workbook.

 PREP-CON 4 is an increased level or INCIDENT POSSIBLE (ORANGE SKY).
 Triggers include severe weather events or possible future events.
 Actions include increased monitoring of various sources and maintenance and testing on equipment.